replicatedhq/troubleshoot.sh/analyze/source/crd.md

 ---
-title: "Custom Resource Definition"
+title: Custom Resource Definition
-description: "Custom Resource Definition"
+description: Determining if certain custom resource definitions are available
 ---

 The customResourceDefinition analyzer is available to check for the existence of a Custom Resource Definition (CRD) that is expected to be installed.